LucasDelfino92/morrowindsharp/modlist.md

 - [**Seven Graces Shrines Enhanced**](https://www.nexusmods.com/morrowind/mods/46417) by QueenLunara: redesigns the shrines associated with the Seven Graces pilgrimage, making them look more important and like actual pilgrimage sites.
   - Also install the **Seven Graces Shrines Enhanced - No Script Edits** optional file.
   - If you installed **Simple Golden Gold** earlier, also install [**Seven Graces Shrines Enhanced - Simple Golden Gold Patch**](https://www.mediafire.com/file/c62opmbrjgilge6/Seven_Graces_Shrines_Enhanced_-_Simple_Golden_Gold_Patch.zip/file).
 This will patch Seven Graces Shrines Enhanced's new gold piles with a golden texture.
+- [**Shrine of Azura**](https://www.nexusmods.com/morrowind/mods/48278) by Endoran: adds some worshipers and other NPCs to make the shrine feel more like a real place of worship.
 - [**Tower of Vos**](https://www.nexusmods.com/morrowind/mods/43527) by Melchior Dahrk: makes the Tower of Vos much taller than before, and adds a group of guards called War Wizards that patrol the exterior of the stronghold.
 - [**White Suran 2 - MD Edition**](https://www.nexusmods.com/morrowind/mods/44153) by Melchior Dahrk and Basswalker: gives the city of Suran unique glistening whitewashed walls.
   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**: